w3c/mathml/docs/comparison.md

       <mn arg="deg">2</mn>
     </msup>
   </mfrac>
-  <mi arg="func" notation="LeibnitzF">f</mix>
+  <mi arg="func">f</mix>
 </mrow>
 ```
-Or maybe there needs to be two versions of 'Leibnitz-derivative'
+These forms are unambiguous and relatively easy to convert to Content MathML and to speech that distinguishes the two forms.
 {::nomarkdown}
 </td>
 </tr>